GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 ## Limitations of the Implementation Method

 DEA Land Cover is created by combining multiple layers that each describe features in the landscape.
 In doing so the extents of each layer do not necessarily completely align, and some no-data points can cross between outputs.
-As a result, there are some level 4 classes that only report detail to level 3 as the details of cover fraction and water persistence do not have corresponding data in the respective datasets.
-This specifically relates the classes of Water, NS and NAV in areas near water bodies and the intertidal zone, however the number of affected pixels is small.
+As a result, there are some Level 4 classes that only report detail to Level 3 as the details of cover fraction and water persistence do not have corresponding data in the respective datasets.
+This specifically relates the classes of Water, Natural Surfaces and Natural Aquatic Vegetation in areas near water bodies and the intertidal zone, however the number of affected pixels is small.

 :::{dropdown} Level 3 Class Limitations
 **Cultivated Terrestrial Vegetation (CTV)**